iron0012/tdhopper.com/content/articles/2017-03-31-web-development-and-design-for-the-backend-developer.md

 Category: Tutorials
 Date: 2017-03-31 08:49
 Slug: web-development-and-design-for-the-backend-developer
+Summary: An overview of the front-end development technologies I've realized I need to learn more about and links to the resources I've found valuable in learning about them.

 I've been tinkering with websites for nearly 20 years.
 My friend Hunter and I were big into making terrible Angelfire sites as pre-teens.
 In high school, my dad paid me to make him a webpage for his doctor's office (I used Frontpage).
 A year or two after that, I read Kevin Yank's "Build Your Own Database Driven Website Using PHP & MySQL" and hacked together a PHP backend for a Lord of the Rings fan site.